openvinotoolkit/model_server/demos/embeddings/README.md

 ## Get the docker image

-Until the feature is not included in public image, build the image from source to try the latest enhancements in this feature.
-In 2024.5 public release this command will be optional.
+Build the image from source to try this new feature.
+It will be included in the public image in the coming version 2024.5.
 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git
 cd model_server